Washington says Russians seeking US immigrant visas must travel to Warsaw | DW | 25.10.2021

 It warned applicants not to travel to Warsaw without booking an appointment.

-"We considered a number of factors including proximity, availability of flights, convenience for applicants... the prevalence of Russian speakers among our locally engaged personnel, and the availability of staff," added the US statement.
+"We considered a number of factors including proximity, availability of flights, convenience for applicants [...] the prevalence of Russian speakers among our locally engaged personnel, and the availability of staff," added the statement.

 tg/fb (AFP, Reuters)